-Mr. Sibley was a 1904 graduate.
-He was the first recipient of the Georgia Medal for Distinguished
+Mr. Sibley was a 1904 graduate of GMC and was the first recipient of the Georgia Medal for Distinguished

 Public Service.
 This fund provides scholarships for disadvantaged, outstanding junior college students.
 Applicant must have a minimum of a 2.5 GPA, a combined 950 SAT score, or a 20 ACT score.